Fytex/Fytex/README.md

 # What's up!
 You can call me Fytex

-> If you would like to contact me: Fytex#4389
+> If you would like to contact me on Discord: Fytex#4389

 > If you would like to make me a millionaire, thanks in advance: